 An Act to enable financial assistance to be granted, directly by or through sources approved by the Treasurer, in respect of industry and certain business and other activities; to validate certain past financial assistance granted; and for purposes connected therewith.

 [Long title amended by No. 6 of 1994 s.13; No. 14 of 1995 s.44.]

-[Assented to 24 December 1947.]

 Be it enacted —